-In FY23, alongside a media campaign to urge landowners to help report EAB infestations in Mississippi, the MFC conducted an EAB survey.
-This survey was targeted based on high ash density areas, proximity to the nearest infestations in neighboring states, and the presence of railroads connecting those nearby infestations.
+In FY 24, a media campaign was implemented to urge landowners to help report EAB infestations in Mississippi.
 Recent research has indicated that the mileage of railroads in a county and proximity to the nearest infested areas are the two most important predictors of new EAB infestations.
-No EAB was detected in the 2023 MFC EAB trapping survey.
-There were 24 traps put out across the state (six in each Region).